This page contains limited information about the 2020 Ale Trail. For the most up to date information, visit the Reading Ale Trail Facebook Group.

 Q. Why have you made the Trail harder to complete in recent years/why not print more than 700 booklets?

-A. Two reasons; a) cost - it costs us just under £1500 to bring you the AT, as well as many hours time spent by volunteers. b) the 'hit' on the beer festival budget - remember that for every AT beer token redeemed at the bar, that's often upwards of £3.50 the festival is losing through receipts; times that by 500-600 and you can see the figures for yourself!
+A. Two reasons; a) cost - it costs us around £1500 to bring you the AT, as well as many hours time spent by volunteers. b) the 'hit' on the beer festival budget - remember that for every AT beer token redeemed at the bar, that's often upwards of £3.50 the festival is losing through receipts; times that by 500-600 and you can see the figures for yourself!

 Part Two - Doing the Trail: